MarkPearlCoZa/Blog_General/_posts/2016-01-16-Ultimate-Developer-Keyboard.md

 #### USB Hub / Ports ####

 I would keep the USB hub where the Kinesis already has it underneath the keyboard.
-I would add an additional usb port on either side of the Kinesis box.
+I would add an additional USB port on either side of the Kinesis box.
 This could be used for plugging in flash sticks, etc.

 You can never have enough USB ports!

 #### Bluetooth Connectivity ####

-In addition, if possible I would add a bluetooth module that would allow for the device to be connected to a PC via bluetooth.
+In addition, if possible I would add a Bluetooth module that would allow for the device to be connected to a PC via Bluetooth.
 I'm not sure on how easy this would be, but hey, this is my imaginary developer keyboard.

 -----------------------------------------------------------------------------------------